shaialoni/SEIR_Project_2/README.md

 You have access to view all data without logging in, however, if you sign up, it opens access to create personal calendars, where you can save events from the main event list, or create and edit personal events.

 # Tech used
-The app was created using HTML, CSS, Liquid express views, node.js, JavaScript, mongoDB, Mongoose ODM.
+The app was created using HTML, CSS, Express, Liquid templating language node.js, JavaScript, mongoDB, Mongoose ODM.
 The app is deployed using the mongoDB Atlas cloud tool, and hosted with Heroku.

+# Add info about API (call, link)
+# Installation instructions - include npm install, .env file

 # link to live site on Heroku: